College of Nursing

 For applicants living outside the state of Colorado while completing the program, please connect with an Enrollment Navigator to learn more about state restrictions on distance education before you apply.

-The University of Colorado College of Nursing at the Anschutz Medical Campus, which is led by world-renowned faculty, has designed the Online RN to BS in Nursing program specifically for working nurses.
+The University of Colorado College of Nursing at the Anschutz Medical Campus, which is led by world-renowned faculty, has designed the online RN to BSN program specifically for working nurses.
 You’ll be taught by nurse educators who understand the unique challenges of working full-time as a nursing professional while also taking courses.
 Our classes are offered entirely online and in a schedule that may compatible with tuition reimbursement plans from your employer.

 Although we do have high standards for applicants, we are able to accept most students who meet the qualifications and have completed the prerequisite coursework at a regionally accredited institution.
 The University of Colorado College of Nursing’s Office of Admissions and Student Affairs can help you determine which credits transfer into our program and which you may still need to take.
 You are welcome to apply to the program while still completing some of the prerequisites.